code-and-effect/effective_datatables/README.md

 :type => :string       # derived from db table by default, used for searching.
 Valid options include :string, :text, :datetime, :integer, :year, :boolean
-:sortable => true|false  # allow sorting on this column. default true :visible => true|false # hide this column at startup
+:sortable => true|false  # allow sorting on this column. default true :visible => true|false # hide this column at startup :width => '100%'|'100px'  # set the width of this column.
+Can be set on one, all or some of the columns.
+Should never add up to more than 100%
 ```

 Rendering options: